How to Apply For Public Tenders

 The public sector tendering process is highly structured and, as a result, understanding the steps involved is important for those seeking to win public sector procurement opportunities with public bodies such as governments or local authorities.

 Nearly any business — from small and medium-sized enterprises (SMEs) to multinational organisations and institutions — can apply for public sector contracts.
-But there are many steps that need to be followed before you can finally submit a tender bid.

-Identify a relevant public sector tender opportunity
+- Identify a relevant public sector tender opportunity

-Make sure you can fulfil the requirements of the tender
+- Make sure you can fulfil the requirements of the tender

 - Complete the Selection Questionnaire (unless the contract uses the Open procedure)

-An invitation to tender (ITT) is issued
+- Invitation to tender (ITT) is issued

-Submit a full tender response
+- Submit a full tender response

 1. Identify relevant opportunities for public sector contracts

 The first step is to identify relevant tender opportunities.
 We have outlined how to find public tenders here.

 2. Make sure you can fulfil the requirements of the tender

-BiP Solutions’ Ultimate Guide to Winning Public Tenders does an excellent job of summarising the questions and considerations you should be thinking about at this stage of the tender application process, some of which might include:
+BiP Solutions’ Ultimate Guide to Winning Public Tenders does an excellent job of summarising the questions and considerations you should be thinking about at this stage of the tender application process, which might include:

 • Does my organisation meet or exceed the technical skills and experience required?